Are full-body MRI scans necessary?

 “Good patient care combines diagnostic tests, experience with human-to-human interaction and empathy,” Dr. Taylor says.

 Meanwhile, there is a place for certain health scans.
-Dr. Taylor recommends coronary calcium scans, low-dose CT lung scans for selected smokers, and mammograms, following evidence-based guidelines and guidance by a physician or primary care clinician.
+Dr. Taylor recommends coronary calcium scans, low-dose CT lung scans for selected smokers, and mammograms, following evidence-based guidelines and guidance by a physician.

 Related Posts